Staffordshire Potteries: History

 The boom came after the discovery in 1720 by potter John Astbury of Shelton, that by adding heated and ground flint powder to the local reddish clay he could create a more palatable white or Creamware.
 The flint was sourced from either the South Coast of England or France, then shipped to the Port of Liverpool or to Shardlow on the River Trent.
 After shipping by pack horses to the watermills local to the potteries, or to commercial flint grinding mills in either the Churnet Valley or Moddershall Valley, it was sorted to remove flint that had reddish hues, then heated to 1200 C to create an easily ground product.
 A group involving James Brindley later patented a water-based process that reduced the generation of fine siliceous dust, lessening workers' risk of developing silicosis.
 In the early 1900s the process was converted to grinding bone, which had a similar effect.

 With the coming of pottery products distribution by railway that began in the 1840s, mainly by the London and North Western Railway and Midland Railway, there was a considerable increase in business.

-Potteries active in the 19th century include Spode, Aynsley, Burleigh, Doulton, Dudson, Heron Cross, Mintons, Moorcroft, Davenport, Twyford, and Wedgwood.
+Potteries active in the 19th century include Aynsley, Burleigh, Davenport, Doulton, Dudson, Heron Cross, Mintons, Moorcroft, Spode, Twyford, and Wedgwood.

 The Chartist 1842 General Strike was ignited by striking miners at collieries in the Potteries, and led to the 1842 Pottery Riots.